PlayStation Architecture

 Image

-Crash Bandicoot (1996).
-This game used pre-ordered geometry to gain performance [12].
-Hence, its camera only moves backwards or forward.
+Crash Bandicoot (1996) made use of pre-ordered geometry to gain performance [13].
+Consequently, its camera only moves forwards or backwards.

-Just like the competition, the PS1 doesn’t include any hardware feature that solves the visibility problem.
-Nonetheless, the GPU handles sorted polygons by providing an ordering table: A dedicated table where each entry is indexed using a depth value (also called ‘Z-value’) and contains the address where the GPU command resides [13].
+Just like the competition, the PS1 doesn’t include any hardware feature that tackles the visibility problem.
+Nonetheless, the GPU handles sorted polygons by providing an ordering table: a dedicated structure in which each entry is indexed by a depth value (also called ‘Z-value’) and contains the address where the corresponding GPU command resides [14].

-The CPU needs to manually sort the polygons first, and then reference them in the correct entry of the table.
-Finally, the CPU orders DMA to send the table to the GPU.
-This process will enable the GPU to render the geometry in the correct order.
+The CPU must manually sort the polygons first, and then place references in the appropriate entries of the table.
+Finally, the CPU orders the DMA to send the table to the GPU.
+This process enables the GPU to render the geometry in the correct order.

 Rasterisation